-As the QA program enters its sixth year, Lighting Global continues to work on improvements to the framework, ensuring its continued relevance for the rapidly changing off-grid solar lighting and energy products market.
+As the QA program enters its seventh year, Lighting Global continues to work on improvements to the framework, ensuring its continued relevance for the rapidly changing off-grid solar lighting and energy products market.
 Key recent activities aimed at improving the program include the following:

-- Shortening the testing process: Lighting Global is in the process of implementing a new, faster framework for product quality verification called the Accelerated Verification Method (AVM).
-This will be an optional, alternative quality verification pathway for eligible manufacturers that is faster than the standard Quality Test Method (QTM) pathway, while maintaining the strength and value of Lighting Global QA. - Expanding the scope: Lighting Global is in the process of extending support to "plug-and-play" direct current (DC) solar home system kits from 10 W to 100 W in size.
+- Shortening the testing process: Lighting Global has developed a shorter method that relies on LM80 data and a 500-hour driver test to assess lumen maintenance.
+The lumen maintenance test has historically been the single test that required the longest time (between 1.5 to 3 months); thus providing a shorter alternative for eligible manufacturers will help to reduce the overall testing time.
+Lighting Global has also implemented a new, faster framework for product quality verification called the Accelerated Verification Method (AVM).
+This is an optional, alternative quality verification pathway for eligible manufacturers that is faster than the standard Quality Test Method (QTM) pathway, while maintaining the rigor and value of Lighting Global QA.
+Additionally, Lighting Global is continuing to seek opportunities to shorten the verification process to enable quality verified products to enter the market more quickly. - Expanding the scope: Lighting Global has extended support to "plug-and-play" direct current (DC) solar home system kits from 10 W to 100 W in size.
+A further extension to SHS kits with modules up to 240 W is in process.
 Larger systems are increasingly a priority for the off-grid energy systems market.
-These systems have the capacity to support a range of appliances beyond lighting and mobile phone charging. - Improving communication to buyers: Lighting Global recently implemented a policy on performance reporting requirements ensuring that all quality-verified products going forward will display key performance information on their packaging.
-These reporting requirements, along with other activities, will help increase the ability to communicate to buyers across the supply chain. - Preparing for the future: Lighting Global is working to expand the network of commercial test laboratories, engage with key stakeholder organizations, and develop a strategy and business model to ensure effective quality assurance services are maintained on a sustainable basis beyond the end of programmatic World Bank Group funding for Lighting Global.
+These systems have the capacity to support a range of appliances beyond lighting and mobile phone charging.
+Additionally, with the rise of pay-as-you-go (PAYG) or fee-for-service products in the market, Lighting Global has expanded the test methods to provide a simple pathway for products adding PAYG features to meet the Quality Standards. - Improving communication to buyers: Lighting Global recently implemented a policy on performance reporting that requires manufacturers to display key performance information on the packaging for all quality-verified products.
+These reporting requirements, along with other activities, are intended to increase buyers' access to consistent and comparable information about product performance. - Engaging with government standards organizations: Governments throughout Africa and Asia are beginning to adopt standards for solar lanterns and solar home system kits.
+Lighting Global is working with government standards bureaus to ensure that government standards are harmonized with the existing Lighting Global QA framework. - Addressing intellectual property ownership: Lighting Global has implemented a policy aimed at addressing counterfeiting and other violations of intellectual property ownership.
+The policy requires companies to pledge that they have not (and will not) violate the intellectual property of another entity in the context of product testing agreements.
+Moreover, Lighting Global reserves the right to refuse to test products if they are submitted by a company that has been determined, through an appropriate court decision, to have violated the intellectual property of another organization or person.
+The policy also allows delisting of products that are already quality verified if a legal decision indicates an IP violation has occurred. - Preparing for the future: Lighting Global is working to expand the network of commercial test laboratories, engage with key stakeholder organizations, and develop a strategy and business model to ensure effective quality assurance services are maintained on a sustainable basis beyond the end of progammatic World Bank Group funding for Lighting Global.